talk2rajeev/dmm-poc/README.md

 **DMM UI**

-It is an POC application for Digital Marketing Master.
+It is an POC project for Digital Marketing Master.

 ## Based upon